DTO-BioFlow/DUC1_PH1_MVP/docs/usage.md

 - [How to use](usage.md)

 # User Guidelines
-There are 2 ways to perform the analysis.
+Run the tutorial to startup the R studio environment.
+There are 2 ways to perform the analysis on EDITO data lab.
 - **Option A**: Using PLET Data (Red)
 - **Option B**: Using EDITO Data (blue)

 ![Diagram](https://docs.google.com/drawings/d/e/2PACX-1vQUvGo1Did9X1s5c-1ij6ncR05VUFoEwBvjtRm_AuGB5-ltQ8VdTQ1bwNI2bjXNubhwaW_mtb53OyWu/pub?w=1440&h=1080)